pingcap/tiflow/engine/servermaster/README.md

   - Handle Heartbeat
     - Notify Resource Manager updates the status infos
   - Maintain the aliveness of Executors.
-  - **Check liveness**.
+    - Check liveness
       - Executor Manager check every executor whether the heartbeat has been timeout.
       - Once an executor is offline by `heartbeat timeout`, it should notify the job manager to reschedule all the tasks on it.
 - Executor Client
   - Embeds two independent interfaces
       - `ExecutorServiceClient`, which is used to dispatch task to executor.